255 Revealing 2022 Small Business Website Statistics

 85% of customers trust online reviews and testimonials as much as personal recommendations.

 84% of users would abandon a purchase if the connection is not secure.

 78% of customers think the pricing is a must-have for any product page.

-By the end of 2021, 73% of e-commerce sales took place on mobile devices.
+By the end of 2021, 73% of e-commerce sales were on mobile devices.

 71% of consumers believe they get a better deal online, even if the item isn’t on sale.

-68% of small businesses don’t have a proper conversion rate optimization strategy for their stores.
+68% of small businesses don’t have a proper store conversion rate optimization strategy.

 62% think shipping details are essential.